 American Humor Studies Association

-“Humor in America” will be held on the campus Roosevelt University in downtown Chicago from July 12-15.
-The conference will feature paper panels and roundtables on all aspects of American humor and/or any subject related to Mark Twain.
+“Comedy/Humor” will be held on the campus of the University of Texas at Austin from June 18-20, 2020.
+The conference will feature paper panels and roundtables on all aspects of American humor, American comedy, and all thing and topics inbetween.

-Please send proposals to email@example.com by February 1, 2018.
-Notifications will be sent by March 1.
-Please feel free to contact the conference organizers, Tracy Wuster, Larry Howe, and Pete Kunze, with any questions at firstname.lastname@example.org.
+Please send proposals to firstname.lastname@example.org by February 3, 2020.
+Notifications will be sent by March 20.
+Please feel free to contact the conference organizers with any questions at email@example.com.

-We welcome proposals for paper presentations and panels on any topic related to American humor and/or Mark Twain, broadly conceived.
+We welcome proposals for paper presentations on any topic related to American humor and/or American comedy, broadly conceived.
 Scholars across the humanities are invited to present research on any of the following topics (or others related to humor, comedy, laughter, etc., etc.):

 - visual humor, comics, and graphic narratives